tinisha-davis/compute-impact/README.md

 # ComputeImpact
 ComputeImpact is an open-source toolkit for analyzing the environmental and operational impact of software systems, inclduing codebases, repositories, and cloud infrastructure.
-It provides data-driven insights into efficiency, resource usage, and environmental footprint to help developers build more responsible, scalable and cost-effective systems.

-## Why ComputeImpact?
 Modern software systems consume compute in ways that aren't always visible to developers.
 Inefficient code, misconfigured cloud resources, and heavy CI/CD pipelines all contribute to unneccesary resourse usage.
+ComputeImpact provides data-driven insights into efficiency, resource usage, and environmental footprint to help developers build more responsible, scalable and cost-effective systems.
+This project focuses on **engineering clarity**, not marketing language - giving developers actionable insights without greenwashing or moralizing.

 ### ComputeImpact helps teams:
 - Understand how their code and infrastructure consume compute
 - Identify inefficiencies across repos, pipelines, and cloud setups
 - Estimate environmental and opertaional impact
+- Reduce unnecessary recourse usage
 - Help developers make informed decisions that reduce cost, waste, and compute
-- Build systems that scale responsibly
+- Build systems that are efficient, scale responsibly, and are easier to maintain

-This project focuses on **engineering clarity**, not marketing language - giving developers actionable insights without greenwashing or moralizing.
+ComputeImpact is created for developers, DevOps teams, and cloud engineers who want visibility into how their systems behave.
+ComputeImpact is about **clarity, efficiency, and responsible engineering** all in once place.

 ## Core Features (Planned)
 ### Repository Analysis